Voter Protection Hotline

 Is there a Deadline for Sending My Ballot In?

-Your returned absentee ballot must be received by your municipal office, city hall, or the Secretary of State by 8pm on Election Day.
+Your returned absentee ballot must be received by your clerk or the Secretary of State (for overseas and uniformed voters) by 8pm on Election Day.

 If I Request an Absentee Ballot, Can I Still Vote in Person?

 Yes, even if you request or receive an absentee ballot, you are entitled to go to your polling place in person to cast a vote there instead.
 Just rip up and throw away the absentee ballot after you’ve voted at the polls.
-(You are also free to hand in your completed absentee ballot in person at your town office or city hall on Election Day if you prefer not to mail it in.)
+(You are also free to hand in your completed absentee ballot in person on Election Day if you prefer not to mail it in.
+See question above for details on how to do so.)

 Ranked Choice Voting